erickfurukawa/WinPOCs/README.md

 Many of the projects utilize techniques similar to those used by malware.
 It might be necessary to disable your antivirus to run them without any issues.

 - [DllInjection](DllInjection): The classic way to inject a DLL into a running process.
 It writes the DLL path in the target process' memory and starts a remote thread to call `LoadLibraryA`.
-DLLs may also be unloaded from the target process in a similar way with `GetModuleHandle` and `FreeLibraryA`.
+DLLs may also be unloaded from the target process in a similar way with `FreeLibrary`.
 - [ManualMapping](ManualMapping): A technique to inject a DLL by manually mapping it into the target process.
 Since the injection is done manually, the DLL will not show up as a module, and there is no way to obtain a handle to the DLL (I think).
 It is often used in game hacking as it prevents the anti-cheat from detecting the injected DLL to a certain extent.
 - [GhostWritingInjection](GhostWritingInjection): Ghost writing is a technique that allows writing arbitrary data in the target process without a process handle.
 Instead, it utilizes a thread handle and ROP gadgets to control the execution flow of a thread and achieve arbitrary code execution.
 This project injects a DLL into a target process by utilizing this technique.
 - [PythonCodeInjection](PythonCodeInjection): An injector to run python code in a process.
 It injects a `pythonXX.dll`, makes the process call `Py_InitializeEx`, and then makes it run code with `PyRun_SimpleString`.